aecelaya/monstr-1.2.1/README.md

 - Link to MONSTR Docker image on Docker Hub

 #### Modifications
-Uncomment lines 76 - 78 in `MONSTR.sh` and export the `DISPLAY` variable.
+In `MONSTR.sh`, uncomment lines 76 - 78 and export the `DISPLAY` variable, and add `pkill Xvfb` after the last line of the script.

 Before:
 ```bash